manu88/SeL4_101/README.md

 }
 ```

-And we had a CMakeLists.txt inside projects/Hello :
+And we add a CMakeLists.txt inside projects/Hello :

 ```
 cmake_minimum_required(VERSION 3.7.2)